Methylated DNA Immunopreciptation (MeDIP) Kit

-The MeDIP Kit is designed to immunoprecipitate and enrich for single-stranded DNA fragments containing 5-methylcytosine (5-mC).
-The MeDIP Kit contains a monoclonal 5-methylcytidine antibody, a bridging antibody and the necessary buffers to perform methylated DNA immunoprecipitation (MeDIP).
-The affinity of the antibody enables separation of 5-mC DNA from 5-hmC DNA using single-stranded input DNA.
-For complete details, click the 5-mC Info tab below.
+The MeDIP Kit is designed to immunoprecipitate and enrich single-stranded DNA (ssDNA) fragments containing 5-methylcytosine (5-mC).
+The MeDIP Kit contains a monoclonal 5-methylcytosine antibody, a bridging antibody, and the necessary buffers to perform methylated DNA immunoprecipitation.
+The high specificity and affinity of the antibody enables separation of 5-mC DNA from DNA containing 5-hmC and other DNA methylation variants using single-stranded input DNA.

 Active Motif's fast, magnetic protocol has been streamlined to minimize the number of wash and incubation steps, saving you valuable time.
-The kit also includes MseI digested human genomic DNA and PCR primers that can be used to verify the efficiency of the enrichment.
+The kit also includes MseI-digested human genomic DNA and PCR primers that can be used to verify the efficiency of the enrichment.
 Additionally, the kit contains a bar magnet for easy separation and elution of the enriched methylated DNA.
-Click the Data tab below to see results from the kit; manuals can be downloaded under the Documents tab.

-Methylated DNA Immunoprecipitation (MeDIP) is an immunocapture technique in which an antibody specific for methylated cytosines is used to immunoprecipitate methylated genomic DNA fragments.
+Methylated DNA Immunoprecipitation is an immunocapture technique in which an antibody specific for methylated cytosines is used to immunoprecipitate methylated genomic DNA fragments.
 MeDIP uses single-stranded DNA that has been fragmented by sonication or enzymatic digestion.
-The addition of a monoclonal antibody specific for 5-methylcytosine in the presence of a bridging antibody enables capture of the DNA fragments containg 5-mC methylation.
-The use of Protein G magentic beads provides quick and efficient capture.
-Methylated fragments are then eluted from the magnetic beads providing DNA samples that are specifically enriched for 5-mC DNA methylation.
+The addition of a monoclonal antibody specific for 5-methylcytosine in the presence of a bridging antibody enables specific capture of the DNA fragments containing 5-mC methylation.
+The use of protein G magnetic beads provides quick and efficient capture.
+Methylated fragments are then eluted from the magnetic beads, resulting in DNA samples that are specifically enriched for 5-mC DNA methylation.
 This selectivity is important as most common approaches to analyze DNA methylation, such as enzymatic approaches and bisulfite conversion, are unable to distinguish between 5-mC and 5-hmC.

-The affinity of the antibody used in the MeDIP kit enables detection of methylated cytosines regardless of their context.
+The high affinity of the 5-mC antibody used in the MeDIP Kit enables detection of methylated cytosines regardless of their context.
 This means that the methylation does not need to occur in the context of a CpG dinucleotide, unlike methyl-binding protein (MBD) affinity enrichment methods which requires CpG methylation for proper detection.

 MeDIP Kit Advantages